tlevine/arabic-tweets/readme.md

 dataset that works fine in desktop statistics programs (Excel, SAS, &c.).

 ## Converting data
-I'm loading everything into R, then to MySQL, then plying it and pulling it back out into the various formats.
+I clean up the spreadsheets slightly, load them into MySQL, then convert the data from there into the various formats.

+### Cleaning up spreadsheets
+Download the files to the `tweets` directory, and gunzip them; they'll now be named `tweets/tweets_ar_1?[0-9].txt`.
+We stored them in S3, so `s3cmd` was helpful.

+Load each source spreadsheet into R, clean it up, then export it as another spreadsheet, this time a csv.

+    Rscript import.r

 ### Importing
 Add the database to your `~/.my.cnf`, then set up the schema.

     mysql < schema.sql

-Also add the users.
+Add the users while you're at it.

     mysql < users.sql

-Download the files to the `tweets` directory, and gunzip them; they'll now be named `tweets/tweets_ar_1?[0-9].txt`.
-We stored them in S3, so `s3cmd` was helpful.

-Run the MySQL import script.

-    Rscript import.r
+Then load the data.

 Once that finishes, everything will be in the `tweets.tweets` table.